 Jean Arp or Hans Arp Born 1886 – Died 1966

 As well as performances Dada included art and sculpture.

 One of the early Dada artists was Jean Arp.
 He was born in Strasbourg and was the son of a French mother and a German father

-Arp created several so called chance collages.
-Tearing up a work in bits again not using scissors he surrendered a certain amount of control.
+Arp created several so-called chance collages.
+Tearing up work in bits again not using scissors he surrendered a certain amount of control.
 He dropped them onto a large sheet of paper and just pasted them more or less where they fell.
-The dadaist where dubious about where had thought had led the world, so they turned chance instead.
+The dadaist were dubious about where had thought had led the world, so they turned chance instead.

 You can see one of his works here Untitled (Collage with Squares Arranged according to the Laws of Chance) 1916 – 1917

 Tristan Tzara Born 1896 – Died 1963